 Cascade’s QCL technology operates on the principle whereby electrons cascade down a series of quantum wells, which result from the growth of very thin layers of semiconductor material.
 Traditional single electron-hole recombination methods (bipolar semiconductor diode laser) can only produce a single photon, whereas the quantum cascade laser can cascade down between 20 and 100 quantum wells producing a photon at each step.
 This technology produces an electron waterfall providing a step change in performance in terms of lasing efficiency, which enables the QC lasers to emit several watts of peak power in pulsed operation and tens of milliwatts continuous wave (“CW”).

-The lasing wavelength for QCL's is determined not by the choice of semiconductor material as with conventional lasers, but by adjusting the physical thickness of the semiconductor layers themselves.
-This removes the material barriers commonly associated with conventional semiconductor laser technology and opens up the possibility of near-infrared through to THz spectral coverage.
+Because the lasing wavelength for the QCL is not determined by the semiconductor material (as is with conventional lasers), but by adjusting the physical thickness of the semiconductor layers themselves, it allows the removal of material barriers associated with conventional semiconductor laser technology and opens up the possibility of near-infrared to THz spectral coverage.

 Cascade’s patented Laser Chirp technique enables a shift in the scanning acquisition bandwidth of the detector to the MHz regime, to simultaneously operate the QCLs (spectrometer light sources) in a low duty cycle pulse manner.
 This novel development forms the basis for the technology’s unique and superior performance and capabilities.
 The chirp technique enables high averaging (reducing noise by root N averages) while using high speed room temperature detectors.
 Cascade’s patented technique gives its high frequency pulse operated QCL-based spectrometers an unbeatable performance advantage, separating it from any other MIR light source based gas sensing systems.

 Researchers at Cascade have developed and generated novel, patented techniques maximizing the QCL’s performance as a spectroscopic tool for industrial gas sensing and analysis.